freeCodeCamp/guide/src/pages/working-in-tech/open-source/open-source-newbie/index.md

+---
-# The Battle of Open Source
+title: The Battle of Open Source
+---

 As someone new to software development contributing to open source projects can seem daunting and downright terrifying.
 Learning software development has been an unexpected journey that I have had the pleasure of taking.
 Having the support from